DerrykBoyd/neat-budget/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+# Neat Budget

+A zero based budgeting progressive web app, developed using Svelte and [Firebase](https://firebase.google.com).

-This is a project template for [Svelte](https://svelte.dev) apps.
+This project was bootstrapped with this project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):